cyberbotics/webots-doc/guide/programming.md

 - Have moved the project or source files to a location that does not correspond to the above description.
-- Use an external building system, e.g. Visual Studio, that is not configured to generate the executable file at the right location.
+- Use an external build system, e.g. Visual Studio, that is not configured to generate the executable file at the right location.
 - Have changed the Robot's controller field to a location where no executable/interpretable file can be found.